Cisco-Talos/cvdupdate/README.md

 Downloaded databases will be placed in `~/.cvdupdate/database` unless you customized it to use a different directory.

 Newly downloaded databases will replace the previous database version, but the CDIFF patch files will accumulate up to a configured maximum before it starts deleting old CDIFFs (default: 30 CDIFFs).
 You can configure it to keep more CDIFFs by manually editing the config (default: `~/.cvdupdate/config.json`).
-The same behavior applies for cvdupdate log rotation.
+The same behavior applies for CVD-Update log rotation.

 Run this to serve up the database directory on `http://localhost:8000` so you can test it with FreshClam.